 Megan would come and go, splitting her time between the common area and socializing and recharging in her room.

 Allie was so good at excusing herself when she was feeling like she needed to recharge.
 She took baths, read in her room, and took the room in the quieter part of the house.

 We talked a lot about where we all stand in Shield Sisters Initiative and complement each other perfectly.
-You might not see Allir out there as much, but she has some of the best idea and keeps Megan and I grounded when we get our crazy ideas.
+You might not see Allie out there as much, but she has some of the best ideas and keeps Megan and I grounded when we get our crazy ideas.